-Americans have a love affair with labels and now Millennial, fix and flip real estate investors are being dubbed “Flipsters.”
+Americans have a love affair with labels and now Millennial flip and fixers are being dubbed “Flipsters.”
 If you haven’t already guessed, the term is a conflation of home “flipper” and “hipster.”
 Bring those two ideas together and you have people engaged in a niche area of home renovation and resale.
 This next generation of real estate investment professionals has emerged as a fascinating subculture with goals, drives and a lifestyle that exists outside the mainstream.

 What Sets Flipsters Apart?

 People outside the subculture have a fish-bowl perspective about hipsters.
 They see the flannel shirts, long beards, unique style choices, and wealth of tattoos.
 The loosely-knit group congregate in restaurants with trendy menus and vegan options.
 A hipster spot may even have an art director and designated person solely in charge of craft beer.
 Yes, those are real jobs in some hipster-styled eateries.

 In many ways, hipsters are akin to the Hepcats of the 1940s and Beatniks of the 1950s.
 They are wedded to a “scene” populated with like-minded people that frequent and support businesses they claim as their own.
 That unspoken commitment funnels them into neighborhoods that lend themselves to the subculture’s preferences.
 These areas are generally supportive of walking traffic, bicycle-friendly streets and alternative businesses.
 Hipster neighborhoods can be found in both inner cities and the suburbs.

 Like other Millennials, this segment of the population places a greater value on integrating everyday life with work.
 Less likely to sign on to a 9-to-5 career, Millennials utilize technology and rely on constant connectivity through text messaging and social media.
 They blur the line between work and free time.
 It all becomes, simply, life.